SpongePowered/SpongeDocs/source/plugin/practices.rst

 for mods which want to leverage services afforded by the API (eg. a mod which wants to provide direct support for permissions or chat channels).

-Unlike NMS-exploiting "plugins", a hybrid mod makes its' nature clear.
+Unlike NMS-exploiting "plugins", a hybrid mod makes its nature clear.